-The Town of Barnstable's Annual Action Plan (AAP) covers July 1, 2022, through June 30, 2023.
+The Town of Barnstable's Annual Action Plan (AAP) covers July 1, 2023, through June 30, 2024.
 The Annual Action Plan is mandated by the U.S. Department of Housing and Urban Development (HUD) to determine how the Town will use Community Development Block Grant (CDBG) funds for the next year.
-The Town is expecting roughly \$315,000 in the 2022 program year.
+The Town is anticipated to receive an estimated \$300,000 in program year 2023.
 The AAP addresses housing, social services, economic development, infrastructure and facility upgrades, and urgent needs in Barnstable (the "Town").
 It develops goals and objectives the Town will support concerning low to moderate-income (LMI) people and areas through various projects/activities.
 Per HUD regulations, 70 percent of funds must go to activities that support LMI populations.
 The AAP's development collaborates between residents, providers, neighboring towns, county, state, and local agencies to address Barnstable's housing and community development needs.
 It provides the opportunity for the Town to shape efforts over the next year into an effective, coordinated strategy.
 This strategy must provide decent housing, a suitable living environment, and expanding economic opportunities for LMI persons.
-Residents and other interested parties are encouraged to review this draft plan and submit comments for submission to HUD by May 15, 2022.
+Residents and other interested parties are encouraged to review this draft plan and submit comments for submission to HUD by March 27, 2023.

-COVID-19 will continue to impact Barnstable's local economy and daily operations.
-Projects and activities that address conditions created by the virus will continue to have a high priority for this plan's duration, particularly through 2026.
-Although many activities funded in response to COVID-19 are expected to fall under the priorities below, the Town may opt to use the maximum allowed for urgent need activities as needed.
+COVID-19 will continue to affect Barnstable's local economy and daily operations.
+Projects and activities that address conditions created by the virus will continue to be high priority through September of 2023 (the federal expenditure deadline).
+Although many activities funded in response to COVID-19 fall under the priorities below, the Town may opt to use the maximum allowed for urgent need activities as needed.